Italy in June: weather, best destinations, tips. All you need to know for a perfect trip [Updated for 2026]

 Amalfi Coast in June

-June can be a wonderful time to visit the Amalfi Coast.
-At this time, the crowds have not peaked yet but tourism services are up and running and you are likely to get lovely weather and beach time.
+At this time, the crowds have not quite peaked yet (almost) but tourism services are up and running and you are likely to get lovely weather and beach time.

 If you are in the area at this time, make sure you stay not just on the mainland but also stretch to the island of Capri, Ischia or Procida, magical Mediterranean paradise this time of the year.